Taranaki cricket team: South Taranaki and North Taranaki

-In the early 1900s Taranaki cricket split into South Taranaki (centred in Hawera) and North Taranaki (centred in New Plymouth).
+In the early 1900s Taranaki cricket split into South Taranaki (centred in Hāwera) and North Taranaki (centred in New Plymouth).
 The two teams competed separately in the Hawke Cup from 1910–11 to 1922–23.
 Neither won the title.
+Occasionally a united team played during this period.
+In 1909–10 they played the touring Australian team and drew a close match in which the Taranaki bowler Tom Southall took 11 wickets.

 Current status

 Taranaki reunited in the mid-1920s, and since 1926–27 they have competed in the Hawke Cup.
-In their first challenge match Taranaki beat Wanganui, Charles Clark taking 13 wickets.
+In their first challenge match, captained by Charles Kingstone, Taranaki beat Wanganui, Charles Clark taking 13 wickets.
 They thus gained the title, which they held until Wanganui defeated them in the next season.
-Taranaki have held the title several times since, most recently in 2007.
+Taranaki have held the title several times since, most recently by defeating Hawke's Bay in February 2025.

 The Taranaki Cricket Association is based in New Plymouth.
-The Association forms part of the Central Districts cricket team, which competes in first-class, List A and Twenty20 domestic cricket competitions.
+The Association forms part of the Central Districts cricket team, which began taking part in the Plunket Shield in 1950–51 and now competes in first-class, List A and Twenty20 domestic cricket competitions.
 Since the 1920s Taranaki have played most of their home matches at Pukekura Park in New Plymouth, which is also regularly used by Central Districts.